Elegant Pearls And Lace Gold Wine Bottle Centerpiece

-Made with gold spray paint, a string of fake pearls and some lace, these elegant wine bottle centerpieces look so beautiful you can use them for a wedding or any other special occasion.
+Made with gold spray paint, a string of fake pearls and some lace, this elegant DIY gold wine bottle looks so beautiful you can use it as a centerpiece for a wedding or any other special occasion.

 Are you planning to host an elegant dinner party, but don’t have the money to spend on expensive decorations?